Batfink: The Mayor

 The Mayor is the unnamed mayor of the city that Batfink protects.

 The Narrator

 The Narrator (voiced by Len Maxwell) narrates each episode while explaining certain information and doing the cliffhanger narration.

 Hugo A-Go-Go

-The blue-smocked, wild-haired Hugo A-Go-Go (voiced by Frank Buxton) is the main villain of the series.
+General Professor Hugo "Jerkules" A-Go-Go (voiced by Frank Buxton) is the wild-haired smocked main villain of the series.
 He speaks English with a German accent.
-He is referred to as "the world's maddest mad scientist" and spends his time in his "secret" laboratory, creating weird and wacky inventions (including a robot bride, complete with robot mother-in-law) to defeat Batfink and dominate the world.
+He is referred to as the world's maddest scientist and spends his time in his secret laboratory creating weird and wacky inventions (including a robot bride, complete with robot mother-in-law) to defeat Batfink and dominate the world.
 He always manages to escape jail to antagonize the hero in a later episode.
 Hugo A-Go-Go often breaks the fourth wall and has conversations with the narrator.

 Other villains

 Other villains that are Batfink's enemies are: